TPC Principles & Practices

 Consciousness as this expanded intelligent awareness of Being is the vital essence where we will encounter our dreams, intuitions, our pre-cognitions, our creativity, our authentic values, purpose and meaning in life.
 Experiences of clairvoyance, telepathy, and psychokinesis healing are understood from this perspective.
 All non local consciousness does eventually require our creative perceptual abilities of skin, hearing, vision, touch, smell, taste, intuition, and introception, and neuroception to allow the spirit of life to move through our bodies as awareness of body-sense, to be registered by our cognition and heart and then move out into the world as purposeful action and influence.
 It is the how to embody and how to make worldly sense of the information we receive via non-local consciousness that is important.
 Our ego eventually needs to filter this information through to be in the service of our greater journey and healing.

-Our sense of Self from this perspective arises from the dynamic interplay between body-mind-spirit, environment and physicality of our earth and broader cosmos, not purely from our parental conditioning, culture, and society.
+Our sense of Self from this perspective arises from the dynamic interplay between body-mind-spirit, environment and physicality of our earth, broader cosmos, ancient ancestral history, not purely from our parental conditioning, culture, and society.
 In this regard our body-consciousness can be likened to an energetic communication system, receiving and sending information from and to the wider environment.
-The body as this energetic communication system is where we can consciously expand or contract our boundary of Self through a refinement and an awareness and attunement of our perceptual senses.
+The body as this energetic communication system is where we can consciously expand or contract our boundary of Self through a refinement and an awareness and attunement of our perceptual and finer energetic senses.

 The Journey & Healing of the Soul